RobertCSternberg/ARPNetworkMonitor/README.md

 - Can scan multiple networks
 - Adjustable frequency
 - Optional JSON output
+- - Possibility to scan more than one network at once
+- Parametrisation of target networks, interfaces, and scan frequency via docker parameters
+- No need for NET_ADMIN capability by moving to port 8080

 ## Setup
 Setting up the ARP Monitor is straightforward.
 Follow the steps below: